Collapsed Veins Due to IV Drug Use

 What Causes a Collapsed Vein?

-- Drugs that irritate and inflame the veins
+- Drugs that irritate the veins and cause inflammation.1

 *Symptoms of Collapsed Veins

-The most common symptoms of collapsed veins are cold hands and feet due to circulation loss, sharp pain at injection site, and blue or black discoloration.
-You may also experience itching at the injection site as the vein starts to heal.
+The most common symptoms of collapsed veins are cold hands and feet due to circulation loss, sharp pain at the injection site, and discoloration of the skin.
+There may also be itching at the injection site as the vein starts to heal.

 Health Problems Associated With Collapsed Veins

-Since these veins are much smaller, they can create a chronic problem with poor circulation.
-Poor circulation can lead to brain problems, heart problems, stroke, kidney disease, and cyanosis of the limbs due to lack of adequate oxygen supply.
-With cyanosis, limbs may feel numb and tingly and turn blue or black due to lack of circulation.
+However, these smaller veins do not allow for sufficient blood flow and impaired circulation may result.
+Poor circulation can lead to heart problems, stroke, kidney disease, and cyanosis of the limbs due to lack of adequate oxygen supply.
+With cyanosis, there may be discoloration of the limbs and sensations of numbness and tingling.

 Avoiding Collapsed Veins

-Since there is very little you can do to treat a collapsed vein once the damage has been done, it’s important that you know how to avoid them.
-The ultimate way to avoid collapsed veins is to simply stop using IV drugs – this is the best step for your overall health and wellness.
-Get the help you need today – call us for more information.
+Since there is very little that can be done to treat a permanently collapsed vein, it’s important to know how to avoid them.
+The ultimate way to avoid collapsed veins is to stop using IV drugs.
+This is the best step for overall health and wellness.

-If you aren’t ready to take that step toward sobriety and recovery, take every precaution possible to reduce some of the harm of using IV drugs.
-Here are a few tips and techniques to follow to avoid collapsing your veins:
+If quitting isn’t an option right now, take every precaution possible to reduce some of the harm caused by using IV drugs.
+Here are a few tips and techniques to avoid collapsed veins:

 - Make use of needle exchange programs.
-Used, blunt needles are a common cause of collapsed veins.
+Blunt needles are a common cause of collapsed veins.

 - Take care not to hit an artery.
 Arteries and veins sit very close together so it can be easy to make a mistake.
-If you hit an artery, blood will spurt and may be frothy.
-Take the needle out immediately and apply firm pressure at the injection site.
+If an artery is hit, take the needle out immediately and apply firm pressure at the injection site.

-- Do not inject into the veins in your hands, as they are too small and collapse easily.
-Also, avoid injecting into your groin area as this can cause serious circulation problems.
+- Do not inject into the veins in the hands, as they are too small and collapse easily.
+Also, avoid injecting into the groin as this can cause serious circulation problems.

 - Do not inject into swollen or bruised sites.

-- Always swab the area before injection to avoid dirt and debris entering into the vein and causing irritation.
+- Always swab the area before injection to prevent dirt and debris from entering into the vein and causing irritation.